Gug028/alx-system_engineering-devops/0x02-shell_redirections/README.md

 This file executes a script that prints "Hello, World", followed by a new line to the standard output 1-confused_smiley
-This file executes a script that displays a confused smiley "(Ôo)'
+This file executes a script that displays a confused smiley "(Ôo)' 2-hellofile
+This file displays the content of the /etc/passwd file